Edge quadtrees are used to store

 Near corners/vertices, edge quadtrees will continue dividing until they reach their

-maximum level
+maximum level of decomposition.

 This can result in extremely unbalanced trees.